EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 - **Text within a bubble should be [diamond shaped](https://i0.wp.com/chrisoatley.com/wp-content/uploads/2012/07/football.png?resize=560%2C297).** Keep the widest parts in the middle to maximize the use of the balloon and maintain even spacing.

-- **Make sure to apply proper [kerning](http://www.blambot.com/_images/_gallery/tips/bl002.jpg) to you letters.** Different combinations of letters have different amounts of space between them.
+- **Make sure to apply proper [kerning](http://www.blambot.com/_images/_gallery/tips/bl002.jpg) to your letters.** Different combinations of letters have different amounts of space between them.
 For example, the space between the letters in "AV" can be much smaller than in the letters "AM".
-Some fonts don't account for this, and so if you don’t manually even out those gaps, your words will end up have strange spaces between their letters. ([Relevant xkcd](https://xkcd.com/1015/)).
+Some fonts don't account for this, and so if you don’t manually even out those gaps, your words will end up having strange spaces between their letters. ([Relevant xkcd](https://xkcd.com/1015/)).

 - **Keep the space between the text and the border (AKA the negative space) consistent around the entirety of each balloon.** This keeps the balloon clean and balanced, and makes sure you’re using the space efficiently.
 This rule is sometimes intentionally broken by warping the balloon slightly.
 This is done to create a more stylistic or raw feel.

 - Similarly, **keep negative space and font size consistent across balloons.** Different sized text and negative space are used to represent someone whispering or yelling.
-When someone is whispering, their text is often smaller, and the negative space in the balloon made larger as emphasis.
+When someone is whispering, their text is often smaller, and the negative space in the balloon is made larger as emphasis.
 The inverse is true for shouting.
 Make sure to stay consistent across your “normal” balloons so the reader clearly knows when something abnormal is happening.

 - **Point the tail of a balloon to the mouth of the talker.** This guides the eye to the right place.
 People don’t talk with their chest or their forehead!